Sydney Olympic FC: 1970s

 Season 1975, did see Pan-Hellenic once again make the top 4, finishing in 3rd place, their highest finish in years.
-In the Finals Series Pan-Hellenic dispatched Auburn 2–1 in the Semi-Final to make it through to the Preliminary Final.
-A crowd of 15,374, one of the biggest attendances in years, saw old rivals Pan-Hellenic and APIA go at it again, unfortunately for Pan-Hellenic it went on to lose 1–0 after extra-time to APIA Leichhardt, in a tight and tense affair.
+In the Finals Series, Pan-Hellenic dispatched Auburn 2–1 in the Semi-Final to make it through to the Preliminary Final.
+A crowd of 15,374, one of the biggest attendances in years, saw the rivals Pan-Hellenic and APIA go at it again; unfortunately for Pan-Hellenic, it went on to lose 1–0 after extra time to APIA Leichhardt, in a tight and tense affair.

 In its final season in the NSW State League for the time being and its last season under the name Pan-Hellenic in 1976, the club just missed out on a Finals spot, ending up in 5th place.